The CYTO Congress

 Driving and Parking in Prague

 Driving on the city’s historic cobblestone streets can be difficult.
 Parking may also pose a challenge, as Prague’s downtown has a large pedestrians-only zone as well as a residents’ zone where parking is restricted to permit holders.
 There are parking lots in the center as well as on the outskirts of the town.
 Click here for more information.
-There is also a parking lot underneath the Prague Congress Centre; click here for pricing and information.
+There is also a parking lot underneath the Prague Congress Centre.
+Click here for more information in English.

 The Prague commuter rail is an efficient means of getting around the city.
 It has three lines – line A (green), line B (yellow) and line C (red).
 The station closest to the Prague Congress Centre is Vysehrad, on line C, the red line.
 Trains begin running at 445 and the last train leaves its station of origin at 2400.
 Intervals between trains during rush times range from 1-3 minutes during peak times and 4-10 minutes during off peak.
 All stations have escalators and most are disabled-accessible.
 For more information about the metro, including maps and useful vocabulary, click here.

 Prague’s buses operate throughout the city during the day and some bus lines (501-513) continue to run once the metro stops for the night until 430.
-For more information, including how to purchase a ticket, click here.
+For more information, click here.

 Trams run throughout Prague and are handy ways to get from one area to another.
 While the metro will shut down soon after midnight, trams run 24 hours a day (although there are day trams and night trams, and the night trams (51-59) run every 40 minutes instead of every 10).
 Tram 22 is popular as a way to see some of the scenic areas, running past the National Theater to up to Prague Castle.
 Click here for more information.